 Andermatt resort guide - a general overview

 Andermatt is currently trasnsforming itself from a sleepy trational Swiss Alpine village into a modern resort with new accommodation of the highest standards being contructed.
-The ski area is also changing with new lifts linking the ski area to the resort of Sedrun up the valley.
-This will make the ski area more child and intermediate friendly.
+The ski area is also changing with new lifts which now link the ski area to the resort of Sedrun up the valley (adding 50km of piste).
+This has made the ski area more child and intermediate friendly.

 Historically, Andermatt has been a resort attacting off-piste aficionados as the impressive Gemsstock Mountain (offering North facing slopes) has always been a mecca for good skiers searching for wonderful off-piste terrain, however this is now in the throws of changing as the new developers want to attract a new market to the resort.
 The very impressive 5 star hotel Chedi opened in 2013 was the start of this process with new smart hotels and apartments currentlly being built to cater for a more affluent clientele.

 The old part of the resort thankfully remains untouched; traditional, with cobbled streets and lovely little stube and tea rooms dotted around.
 The majority of new hotels and apartments are in a different area so we are hoping the charm of Andermatt will remain.